OVERVIEW

 • Stunning views over the ocean at remote Hansons Bay and beach

-• Hike the Kangaroo Island Wilderness Trail (minus one very small section of low mallee forest)
+• The Kangaroo Island Wilderness Trail (minus one very small section of low mallee forest)

 WALK OVERVIEW